 This week’s post is by Kelsey Bryant, an accomplished author and experienced freelance proofreader and editor.
-Her tips on similes and metaphors offer excellent ways to enhance your writing.
+Her tips on similes and metaphors used within scenes offer excellent ways to enhance your writing.
 Take it away, Kelsey!

-How to Avoid Clichés and Create Fresh Similes and Metaphors.
+How to Avoid Clichés and Create Fresh Similes and Metaphors within Scenes

 You’ve written your first draft, and now it’s time to begin the self-editing process.
 If you’re like me, this is fun!
 Half the enjoyment of writing comes from touching it up and making it into a piece of art to be proud of.
 Or perhaps you want to write more polished prose on the first go and limit the time you spend rewriting.
 Either way, today let’s consider how to avoid clichés and create fresh similes and metaphors.